 • Person > Language equals Japanese

-With this configuration, when the nightly Update Training Assignments job runs, a Learner whose Learner Role and Curricula include the primary Training Requirement, but whose Person record has a Facility value within China or Japan, would receive a Training Assignment with the appropriate Chinese Simplified or Japanese versions of the training materials.
+With this configuration, when the nightly Update Training Assignments job runs, a Learner whose Learner Role and Curricula include the primary Training Requirement, but whose Person record has a “Kanagawa-A” Facility value, would receive a Training Assignment with the appropriate Japanese version of the training materials.
 When the Learner completes the substitute Training Assignment, the Learner automatically gets completion credit for the primary Training Requirement.
 If none of the substitution rules are triggered, the Learner receives the primary Training Requirement.

-After those Training Assignments are issued, you may add additional substitution rules to this configuration, such as a rule to issue specialized “Code of Conduct – Contractor – Japanese” Training Assignments to Learners with a Learner Role value of “Contract Employee”.
-In such a case, Vault re-checks the substitution rules each time the Learner opens a Training Assignment, and, if the new substitution rule applies to them, Vault issues a new Training Assignment that complies with the updated substitution rules.
+After Vault issues those Training Assignments, you may add additional substitution rules to this configuration, such as a rule to issue specialized “Code of Conduct - Contractor - Japanese” assignments to Learners with a Learner Role value of “Contract Employee”.
+In such a case, Vault re-checks the substitution rules each time the Learner opens a Training Assignment, and, if the new substitution rule applies to them, Vault issues a new assignment that complies with the updated substitution rules.

-You can create one substitute Training Requirement which includes the e-learning course as training material, and define a group substitution rule, pointing to all ten (10) of the existing primary SOP Training Requirements.
-When the nightly Vault Training job runs, the applicable Learners will receive a single Training Assignment for the e-learning, rather than many separate Training Assignments, one for each SOP.
+You can create one substitute Training Requirement which includes the e-learning course as training material, and define a group substitution rule, pointing to all ten of the existing primary SOP requirements.
+When the Update Training Assignments job runs, the applicable Learners will receive a single Training Assignment for the e-learning, rather than many separate Training Assignments, one for each SOP.

 Substitute Training enables Training Admins to provide alternate methods of receiving required training.
 Suppose your organization requires CPR certifications for certain types of employees and holds annual CPR courses on-site with an employee instructor managed via a “CPR Certification” Classroom Training Requirement.
 This training is held in March, and is attended by all applicable employees hired in January, February, or March of that year.